scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Requirements

 * You must have an AKS cluster with Kubernetes version 1.19 or higher for Scalar DL deployment.
-* You must create a Kubernetes node pool with the name `scalardlpool` for Scalar DL deployment.
+* You must create AKS node pool with the name `scalardlpool` for Scalar DL deployment.
-* You must configure Kubernetes access control to the `k8s_ingress` subnet.
+* You must add AKS Service principal as `Network contributor` for the k8s_ingress subnet.
 * You must create the Kubernetes cluster with `Service principal` as the Authentication method.
 * You must create the Kubernetes cluster with `Azure CNI`.